-What are domestic dogs?
+What are Domestic Dogs?

-There are hundreds of breeds of dogs in the world today, and they are all referred to as a domestic dogs.
+There are hundreds of breeds of dogs in the world today, and they are all referred to as domestic dogs.
 Every dog from the chihuahua to the Great Danes is a member of the Canis familiaris species.
 This separates domestic and wild dogs.

 The majority of domestic dogs are kept as pets, though some are able to survive on their own.
 According to the consumer insights study, a third of households have a dog or a puppy.
 In terms of popularity, the domestic dog is the most popular pet.